I get it. You’re trying to grow a profitable software-as-a-service business. And it’s hard.

-Forentrepreneurs found that SaaS companies who spent more on sales and marketing grew faster than those who spent less.
+Forentrepreneurs found that SaaS companies who spent more on sales and marketing (as a percentage of revenue) grew faster than those who spent less (with the median being 35%).
 Make sure you are strategic with your message, market, and media.

 Your message should be compelling to the audience you are targeting.
 So, you must have a thorough understanding of the psychology of your audience to identify what will catch prospects’ eyes and motivate them to provide their contact information.